 Associate Professor

-Nicole Huber is a licensed architect (Germany), architectural theorist, and historian.
-She received her degree as Diplom-Ingenieur (M.Arch.) from the Technical University Darmstadt and held a Post-Graduate Research Position at the University of the Arts Berlin.
-She was a Visiting Scholar at the History, Theory and Criticism Section of the Department of Architecture at the Massachusetts Institute of Technology (2003) and holds a Dr. des. from the Bauhaus University Weimar (summa cum laude, 2006).
-Before joining the faculty of the UW, she taught architectural and urban history, theory, and design at the University of the Arts Berlin (1996-2001), where she also co-directed the Program for Urban Processes (w/ Ralph Stern, 2001-2004) focusing on the interrelationships between urbanization, globalization, and representation.
+Huber received her Diplom-Ingenieur (M.Arch.) from the Technical University Darmstadt and held a postgraduate research position at the Berlin University of the Arts.
+She earned her Dr. des. from the Bauhaus University Weimar (summa cum laude, 2006) and was Visiting Scholar at the History, Theory and Criticism Section of the Department of Architecture at Massachusetts Institute of Technology.
+Before joining UW, she taught at the Berlin University of the Arts, where she co-directed the Program for Urban Processes with Ralph Stern.